 Every year, thousands of Australians decide to quit their full time jobs and use their skills and expertise to become business owners.

-With sometimes fluctuating incomes and no payslips to prove the state of their financial situation, it can be really difficult for business owners to qualify for a home loan.
+With sometimes fluctuating incomes and no payslips as financial evidence, it can be really difficult for business owners to qualify for a home loan.

 How do I qualify?

-Generally speaking, most of the credit officers handling your application don’t understand the financial situation of self employed borrowers particularly if the business is set up in a trust structure, which is usually done for tax purposes.
+Generally speaking, most of the credit officers handling your application don’t understand the financial situation of self employed borrowers, particularly if the business is set up in a trust structure.

 Luckily, not all lenders have the same documentation requirements and won’t require you to provide documents like profit and loss statements or an accountant’s declaration.

-As long as everything stacks up in the following documents, we know lenders that will consider your application if you’re able to provide:
+As long as everything stacks up in the following documents, we know lenders that will consider your application: